Page Updated 24.08.18

 The reason behind 'Springline' is because Wantage stands on the spring line between the chalk downs to the south and the clay Thames flood plain to the north on a prehistoric east - west route called the Icknield Way.

-'Spring' also relates to new beginnings and new life, which a recent change to the partnership has given us.
+'Spring' also relates to new beginnings and new life.

 As a partnership we work together as Headteachers, Senior Leaders, Teachers, SENCos, Teaching Assistants and Office staff.
 We create partnership opportunities for the children and staff from our various schools to work together and learn from each other or outside experts.